 Sometimes, however, no symptoms are apparent and the person is unaware of any problem until a checkup.

 A root canal is then performed to clean out the infected tooth pulp and disinfect the canals of the tooth.
 The only other treatment would be to extract the tooth.
 Once the infection is resolved, the canal(s) are filled in to prevent any further infection.
 Usually, a core buildup and a crown are needed for restoring a tooth that has had root canal therapy.

-If you have noticed any symptoms of an infected tooth, come see Dr. Gilreath, Dr. Antonio, and Dr. Ponton for root canal treatment in Goose Creek, South Carolina.
+If you have noticed any symptoms of an infected tooth, come see Dr. Gilreath and associates for root canal treatment in Goose Creek, South Carolina.
 Call Goose Creek Family Dentistry at 843-764-3081 to schedule your appointment.